Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Locking

 Continuing with the integrity aspect, when multiple developers access the same state file multiple times to validate their changes to Terraform config, the race condition may cause the file to be corrupted.
-This rises the need for a locking mechanism.
+This raises the need for a locking mechanism.

 When using AWS S3 buckets as a remote state backend, DynamoDB is used to support this locking mechanism.
 It holds a single boolean attribute named “LockID” that indicates whether the operation on the state file can be performed or not.